OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_data_provider_extension.md

 For convenience's sake, download this template [zip file](ttps://github.com/OpenBB-finance/OpenBBTerminal/files/14519701/provider_extension_template.zip).
 It contains the basic folder structure and everything required to get started creating new data models.

-For demonstration purposes, we'll assume this is from the perspective of somebody who will eventually open a pull request and contribute the code to the OpenBB repository.
+For demonstration purposes, we'll assume this is from the perspective of somebody who will open a pull request and contribute the code to the OpenBB repository.
 The process, however, also applies to publishing directly via PyPI.
 Anyone can make an OpenBB extension.

 The structure of the folder will look something like this: